 Bir Sitta, (well number 6 in Arabic), Bir Sab'a (well number 7), and Bir Athnain wa ishrin (well number#22) are the most important wells in the Farafra Oasis.
 Because of their warm temperature and the slight percentage of Sulfurous in their water, these wells very favorable for swimming and relaxation.

 There is also a huge lake and a well with the name of Abu Nus located 15 kilometers to the north of the Farafra Oasis.
 This area has also become a major touristic attraction as well.

 The white desert is the most popular and interesting area in the Western Desert.
 The white desert became a protected area since 2002.
 It occupies a surface area of around three thousand kilometers.

 On the road that goes between Farafra and Baharya, one can see the first bizarre rock formation in the white desert.
 Some rocks look like animals, mushrooms, and some rocks have totally strange shapes.

 As the saying goes" nature is the art o god".
-The white desert is clear evidence on this ability of the god to form his universe.
-Maybe this is why the "finger of god" is located in the white desert.
-The finger of god or "Al Qubar", the Chisel, is a 20 meters high rock formations that can be seen from far away even from the paved road and the locals like to call it the finger of god as it looks like a huge finger rising from the sand.
+The white desert is clear evidence of this ability of the god to form his universe.
+Maybe this is why the "finger of God" is located in the white desert.
+The finger of god or "Al Qubar", the Chisel, is a 20 meters high rock formations that can be seen from far away even from the paved road and the locals like to call it the finger of God as it looks like a huge finger rising from the sand.